Urinalysis is the term used to refer to a series of tests run on a urine

 270-320.

-Serum (blood) measurement of osmolality gives some indication of
+Serum (blood) measurement of osmolality

-hydration levels - a dehydrated cat will often have high osmolality,
+hydration levels.
+A dehydrated cat will often have high osmolality,

 while an